qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 Introduction
 ============

-Endhosts have evolved.
-Today's endhosts are equipped with several network interfaces and users expect to be able to seamlessly switch from one to another or use them simultaneously to aggregate bandwidth whenever needed.
-During the last years, several multipath extensions to transport protocols have been proposed {{RFC6824}},{{MPRTP}}, {{SCTPCMT}}.
+Today's endhosts are equipped with several network interfaces.
+Users expect to be able to seamlessly switch from one interface to another one or use them simultaneously to aggregate bandwidth whenever needed.
+During the last years, several multipath extensions to transport protocols have been proposed (e.g., {{RFC6824}}, {{MPRTP}}, or {{SCTPCMT}}).
 Multipath TCP
 {{RFC6824}} is the most mature one.
 It is already deployed on popular smartphones, but also for other use cases {{RFC8041}}{{IETFJ}}.

-With regular TCP and UDP, all the packets that belong to a given flow share the same 5-tuple that acts as an identifier for this flow.
+With regular TCP and UDP, all the packets that belong to a given flow share the same 4-tuple {source IP address, source port number, destination IP address, destination port number} that acts as an identifier for this flow.
 This prevents these flows from using multiple paths.

 QUIC
-{{I-D.ietf-quic-transport}} does not use the 5-tuple as an implicit connection identifier.
-A QUIC flow is identified by a Connection ID.
-This enables QUIC to cope with events affecting the 5-tuple, such as NAT rebinding or IP address changes.
-The QUIC connection migration feature, specified in {{I-D.ietf-quic-transport}}, enables migrating a flow from one 5-tuple to another one, sustaining a connection over different network paths.
+{{I-D.ietf-quic-transport}} does not use the 4-tuple as an implicit connection identifier.
+Instead, a QUIC flow is identified by a Connection ID.
+This enables QUIC to cope with events affecting the 4-tuple, such as NAT rebinding or IP address changes.
+The QUIC connection migration feature, specified in Section 9 of {{I-D.ietf-quic-transport}}, enables migrating a flow from one 4-tuple to another one, sustaining in particular a connection over different network paths.

-Still, there is a void to specify simultaneous usage of available network paths for a single connection.
+Still, there is a void to specify simultaneous usage of QUIC over available network paths for a single connection.
 Use cases such as bandwidth aggregation or seamless network handovers would be applicable to QUIC, as they are now with Multipath TCP {{RFC8041}}{{IETFJ}}.
-Experience with Multipath TCP on smartphones shows that the ability to simultaneously use Wi-Fi and cellular during handovers improves the user perceived quality of experience.
+Experience with Multipath TCP on smartphones shows that the ability to simultaneously use WLAN and cellular during handovers improves the user perceived quality of experience.
 A performance evaluation of an early solution for such use cases and a comparison between Multipath QUIC and Multipath TCP may be found in {{MPQUIC}}.